 - International Collaboration

-The practice track of the Society 5.0 conference provides an opportunity to share a practical experience through a paper and an accompanying talk.
+of the Society 5.0 conference provides an opportunity to share a practical experience through a paper and an accompanying talk.
 Submissions will be peer-reviewed and can be:

 - Practice Reports: a reflection of industry experiences including challenges seen, approaches taken and what worked or didn't.